Opposition (politics): Research on political opposition

 As social media has become a larger part of society and culture around the world, so too has online political opposition.
 Online communication as a whole has also heightened the spread of clearer political opposition.
 Various factors like censorship, selective censoring, polarization, and echo chambers have changed the way that political opposition presents itself.

-Many Americans also believe that Social Media sites censor political viewpoints especially when they contradict the status quo.
+Controlled opposition

+Controlled opposition can mean a party or group that stands as a placeholder for the opposition, but who are ultimately completely ineffective and therefore everything is "controlled" by the ruling parties, without necessarily a direct conspiracy taking place.